aadedolapo/Spotting-macro-and-micro-Facial-Expressions/README.md

-Spotting MAcro and Micro Facial Expressions on Video Sequence
+Spotting Macro and Micro Facial Expressions on Video Sequence

+A work in progress...